Certificate Program Pathways to Art + Design

 Academic Connections for Artists + Designers

 This required entry-level course assists students in their transition into the RMCAD academic community.
-The class connects students to the College’s supportive resources, communicates RMCAD’s expectations of students, teaches skills for academic and personal success, develops peer-to-peer relationships, and motivates students to persist through the challenges of higher education.
-These outcomes will be achieved in a student-centered learning environment through a combination of group discussion, out-of-class reading and assignments, and reflective journaling.
+The class assists students in building skills to recognize, understand, and successfully implement various creative, writing, and reading processes; self-assessment; learning styles and study habits; critical thinking, inquiry, and pedagogy; research skills and writing styles; community engagement; and critique.
 At the conclusion of this course students will have an enhanced understanding of the skills and motivation necessary to be successful in college, as well as have developed academic and personal strategies that can be applied to their academic career at RMCAD and after graduation.
 In addition, students will have strengthened their formal writing, critical thinking and research skills.

 This is the first, course in the Communication + Critical Thought sequence and serves as an introduction to college-level reading, writing, discussion, and critical thinking.
 Students engage in a variety of academic texts, literature, and literary, aesthetic, and social criticism.
 By exploring a variety of writing styles, analyzing elements of form and mechanics, and engaging all aspects of the writing process, students find and demonstrate their writing voice, and write with greater authority, clarity and insight.
 By the end of this course students will develop their writing and critical thinking skills through critical reading, class discussion, and their own writing.
 (Formerly CCT 1020)